Why More Landlords Will Adopt RentTech into Their Rental Business

 Moving more of the applicant-to-tenant funnel moving online.

-As landlords struggle to fill rentals during the coronavirus, expect to see more adoption of online prescreening, applications, background checks, and electronic leases.
+If landlords struggle to fill rentals, expect to see more adoption of online prescreening, applications, background checks, and electronic leases.
 While many landlords rely on meeting applicants in person for that “gut check”, we suspect that “gut check” will have to be more “tech check”, though there are several video conferencing platforms or services landlords and tenants can utilize to “meet face-to-face” before signing lease agreements.

 Incorporating more visual representation into repair requests.